Alex Cora, Red Sox finalize three-year extension

 Jon Heyman of the New York Post was the first to report the extension Wednesday that will pay Cora roughly $7 million per season.
 ESPN's Jeff Passan and Buster Olney first reported that there was "momentum" toward and extension between Cora and the Red Sox on Wednesday afternoon.

 Cora is one of the best managers in baseball and currently has the Red Sox at 54-47 after a loss to the Rockies on Wednesday afternoon.
-Boston sits one and a half games back of the Kansas City Royals for the final Wild Card spot in the American League.
+Boston sits one game back of the Kansas City Royals for the final Wild Card spot in the American League.

 Sitting in the thick of the AL playoff race is a surprising spot for a Boston team that didn't have much buzz entering the season.
-But Cora has been able to guide the squad through a litany of injuries, especially in the rotation, and has the Red Sox in playoff contention.
-Boston went 31-18 from May 19 to the All-Star break, which was the best record in baseball over that span.
+But Cora has been able to guide the squad through a litany of injuries, especially in the rotation, and get the most out of his players.
+Boston went 31-18 from May 19 to the All-Star break, which was the best record in baseball over that span, putting them right back in the postseason mix.